celestiaorg/docs/docs/developers/cosmwasm-contract-deployment.md

   cosmwasm/rust-optimizer:0.12.6
 ```

-This will compile our code inside `artifacts/cw_nameservice.wasm` directory.
+This will place the optimized Wasm bytecode at `artifacts/cw_nameservice.wasm`.

 ## Contract Deployment